-The BC Baseball Umpires Association (BCBUA), in collaboration with North Shore Baseball Association (NSBA), has confirmed the dates for its 2019 Umpire Clinics.
-We will be offering Level 1 and Level 2 (Offense) clinics on March 31, 2019.
+The BC Baseball Umpires Association (BCBUA), in collaboration with North Shore Baseball Association (NSBA), has confirmed the dates for its 2020 Umpire Clinics.
+We will be offering Level 1 and Level 2 (Defense) clinics on February 8, 2020.
 This clinic is mandatory for anyone who would like to officiate BC (Minor) Baseball games this year.
 Previous or current Little League umpires are welcome to attend.

 Details for the NSBA/BCBUA Clinic:

 You MUST preregister, please see register link below.

 Time: 8:30 AM to 5:00 PM

 Bring: a pen, notebook, lunch, baseball glove and comfortable clothing (including athletic footwear appropriate for an indoor gym)